-Additionally, this toy model provides an explanation for the necessary adjustment of the DC correction in the 5band calculation: The peak highest in energy in Fig. 8 is repelled more strongly with the additional e_q hybridizations, therefore the gap decreases.
-If we would want to obtain a similar t{2g} gap as with $V{e_g} = 0$, the interaction in the toy model would need to be increased to $U \approx 20 \,\mathrm{eV}$ (keeping J = U/10).
+Additionally, this toy model provides an explanation for the necessary adjustment of the DC correction in the five-band calculation: The peak highest in energy in Fig. 9 is repelled more strongly with the additional $e_g$ hybridizations, therefore the gap decreases.
+If we would want to obtain a similar $t{2g}$ gap as with $V{e_g} = 0$ , the interaction in the toy model would need to be increased to $U \approx 20$ eV (keeping J = U/10).
 Since this is unphysical, the only other option is to shift the bath site energies of the toy model.
 In the DMFT calculation this corresponds to a shift in the DC correction, effectively shifting the HESW to lower energies.
-This behavior can be observed in Fig. 9, where we compare the spectra of the 3- and 5-band d-dp models.
-The onset of the lower-Hubbardband/HESW complex is exactly at the same position in both spectra, although the DC shift differs by 2.0 eV.
+This behavior can be observed in Fig. 10, where we compare the spectra of the three- and five-band d-dpmodels.
+The onset of the lower-Hubbard-band/HESW complex is exactly at the same position in both spectra, although the DC shift differs by 2.0 eV.